Our Members

 Chapter History

-Our chapter is named in honor of the patriotic service of area resident Captain John Joslin, Jr. Born in Lancaster on September 17, 1735, John Joslin, Jr. was six years old when the neighboring town of Leominster was incorporated.
-Always interested in military matters, he was made captain of the company in Leominster before the Revolutionary War.
+Our chapter is named in honor of the patriotic service of area resident Captain John Joslin, Jr. Born in Lancaster, Massachusetts, on September 17, 1735, John Joslin, Jr. was six years old when the neighboring town of Leominster was incorporated.
+Always interested in military matters, he was made captain of the company in Leominster before the American Revolutionary War.
 He defended the colony against General Burgoyne.

-When Congress decided to raise a permanent army, the Town voted on March 24, 1777 to pay those who should enlist for three years.
+When the Continental Congress decided to raise a permanent army, the town voted on March 24, 1777, to pay those who should enlist for three years.
 Among the first was Captain John Joslin, Jr. He saw several battles, including the Battle of Monmouth.
-Later in life, Captain John Joslin, Jr. was elected to nearly every office in Leominster.
-Married three times (Susannah Carter, Martha Wilder, Martha Phelps), he fathered thirteen children.
+Later in life, Captain John Joslin, Jr., was elected to nearly every office in Leominster.
+Married three times to Susannah Carter, Martha Wilder, and Martha Phelps, he fathered thirteen children.

 CITY OF LEOMINSTER

-When Congress decided to raise a permanent army, the Town voted on March 24, 1777 to pay those who should enlist for three years.
+When the Continental Congress decided to raise a permanent army, the town voted on March 24, 1777, to pay those who should enlist for three years.
 Among the first was Captain John Joslin, Jr. He saw several battles, including the Battle of Monmouth.
-Later in life, Captain John Joslin, Jr. was elected to nearly every office in Leominster.
-Married three times (Susannah Carter, Martha Wilder, Martha Phelps), he fathered thirteen children.
+Later in life, Captain John Joslin, Jr., was elected to nearly every office in Leominster.
+Married three times to Susannah Carter, Martha Wilder, and Martha Phelps, he fathered thirteen children.

 CITY OF LEOMINSTER